 Asked about the economics of using the new domoic acid test kits and testing protocol, Schumacker pointed to up-front costs of about $20,000 for a plate reader, plate washer, and pipettes; and another $5,000 for a centrifuge and supplies.

-The University of Washington ORHAB group ended up purchasing the plate reader and washer for the study and placing them in the Quinault laboratory.
+The Olympic Region Harmful Algal Bloom (ORHAB) partnership ended up purchasing the plate reader and washer for the study and placing them in the Quinault laboratory.
 “We expect over time to recover all our expenses and save both time and money on shipments to Seattle,” Schumacker said.
 “Our costs will work out fine.”

 Domoic acid is one of the two most important biological toxins posing risks to west coast razor clams and other bivalves.
 The product of a group of naturally occurring diatoms which occasionally bloom off the Pacific coast, domoic acid causes amnesiac shellfish poisoning (ASP).
 Persons ingesting tainted razor clams, oysters, crab, and mussels generally demonstrate symptoms—vomiting, nausea, diarrhea, abdominal cramps, headaches, confusion, dizziness, and short-term memory loss—after one to two days.

 Under the testing protocol and technology developed by an unusual partnership including federal agencies, tribal interests, and a small biotech company, the ELISA methodology allows the Quileute Tribe and Quinault Nation and other native American tribes across the region to rapidly detect toxin levels, evaluating razor clam samples for toxins in less than one and a half hours and providing real-time data on toxin levels and potential risks.
 Now being proven to be accurate, easy to use, quick, and reliable—while at the same time being less expensive—the advance is reducing per-sample expenses from around $150 to about $10.